Review of the Wildhorn Outfitters Seaview 180 Degree V2 Snorkel Mask

 A flat lens provides a clearer view looking straight but a slightly distorted view around the edges of your field of view.
-Most times you look straight out and therefore have a better view in this direction provides a lot more benefit compared to less distortion around the edges.
+Most times you look straight out and therefore have a better view with a flat lens in this direction provides a lot more benefit compared to less distortion around the edges.

 Another advantage of the V2 is that it has a separate breathing chamber that directly connects to the snorkel.
 This reduces the accumulation of humid air inside the mask as it never really gets into the mask itself.

 This by itself reduces the chances of fog building up on the lens.
 A specifically designed airflow system inside the mask does the rest and keeps the lens fog-free in pretty much any condition.

 In our opinion, none of the other available masks at this time even stands a chance to beat the Seaview 180 V2.
 The airflow is superb and keeps your visibility at a maximum.

 Optimized Camera Mount